Inflect logo

 Natural Disaster Risk

-South Dakota has a very low natural disaster risk profile, with a FEMA National Risk Index Score of 14.92, as of September 2025.
-This makes it one of the safest locations in the nation for building and operating mission-critical infrastructure.
+South Dakota has a very low natural disaster risk profile, with a FEMA National Risk Index score of 14.92 out of 100, as of September 2025.
+The geography protects it from major catastrophic events like hurricanes and earthquakes.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business